So if you live outside the palace, how are you supposed to protect your shit from criminals?

 - There's a Samurai class in several Final Fantasy games, including Final Fantasy V, Final Fantasy X-2, and Final Fantasy Tactics.
 There's also a summon named Yojimbo ("bodyguard") in Final Fantasy X which is obviously based off of a samurai.

 - As far as individual characters go, Cyan from Final Fantasy VI fits this character type completely, with his use of formal speech (Ye Olde Butcherede Englishe in the NA translations) and a wide array of katanas/Eastern-style swords.
+Nine skills unique to him all in all, including multislashes, counterattacks and stuns, all done exclusively with katana.

 - From Final Fantasy VII we have Sephiroth, who's also got a Samurai theme going on.
 Big Fucking Katana included.